Suzanne Wood Bruckner

 - The Storehouse, New Mexico, Board Member

-Ms Bruckner's representative clients include corporations, State agencies, tribes, universities and other business concerns with New Mexico operations.
-Among other matters, she has:
+Ms. Bruckner's representative clients include corporations, State agencies, tribes, universities and other business concerns with New Mexico operations.
+Among other matters:

-- Advised and represented clients on New Mexico tax issues specific to various industries including but not limited to healthcare, government contracting and manufacturing, with tax planning and structuring, audit defense, administrative protests, refunds, tax credits and tax incentives.
+- Advises and represents clients on New Mexico tax issues specific to various industries including but not limited to healthcare, government contracting, oil and gas, and manufacturing, with tax planning and structuring, audit defense, administrative protests, refunds, tax credits and tax incentives.

-- Worked with clients to structure contractual arrangements in a tax-efficient manner, including advising hospitals, nursing homes, government contractors and other businesses.
+- Works with clients to structure contractual arrangements in a tax-efficient manner, including advising hospitals, nursing homes, government contractors and other businesses.

-- Advised and assisted with the State’s legislative process for progress in tax law, including legislation enacting a single sales factor for headquarter companies and to establish an independent administrative hearing office for tax disputes, resulting in the creation of a fairer appeals process for New Mexico taxpayers.
+- Advises and assists with the State’s legislative process for progress in tax law, including legislation enacting a single sales factor for headquarter companies and to establish an independent administrative hearing office for tax disputes, resulting in the creation of a fairer appeals process for New Mexico taxpayers.